kenquejadas/Gym-Analytics-App/README.md

 # Gym-Workout-Relational-Database
 ## Components
 - Front-End Interface website for Data Input and Inquiries
-- Back-End relational database hosted by AWS
+- Back-End relational database hosted by AWS RDS, EC2, and MySQL
 ## Background
 I didn't want to pay for mobile apps to track gym workouts, got tired of typing long lists in my notes app, and figured a spreadsheet would hold unnecessary duplicate values.
 A relational database would display only the relevant workout data I want to see at a given time.